imnotpolar/aur-packages/README.md

 # Repository Structure

 Each package maintained in this repository has its own branch named aur/<PKGNAME>.
 For example, the branch for the package hyprpicker-git is aur/hyprpicker-git.
+All of the original AUR commit history is retained in their respective package branches.

 The `main` branch only contains this README.md file and nothing else.